 Think you can't find challenging trails near sea level?
 Think again!
 Everglades National Park has miles of trail to explore, with easy options for those new to hiking, as well as long distance routes for the more experienced and adventurous.
 Take for example the 22-mile Long Pine Key trail system, which even offers backcountry camping in a remote and wild setting.
 There are various routes to explore on the key, so visitors can elect to hike as little or as much as they'd like, with the rugged subtropical wilderness of the Everglades making a dramatic backdrop for their adventure.

 The park also has options for cyclists and paddlers too, with a number of canoe and kayaking trails that are well worth exploring as well.
 In fact, there are few better ways to explore the Everglades than paddling deep into is heart, a place that few visitors ever get a chance to see.
+The Everglades lies just over one hour from Miami, making this national park a totally doable day trip.

 02 of 05